JoshMermel/JoshMermel.github.io/_posts/2022-12-20-bandaged-cube-diameter.md

 ## Top 10 (HTM)

-As you can see, QTM diameter and HTM diameter are not totally correlated so here’s the rest of the top 10 by HTM:
+And here is the rest of the top 10 in HTM:

 3) 0x108430C40007A3 (#5 above)
 4) 0x21109308C00C46 (#4 above)